Roof Maintenance – Protect Your Home From the Elements With Proper Roof Maintenance

 Roof

 Leaks are often caused by damaged vents.
 Replace the boot and base of the vent, and screw it down using rubber-washer screws.
-For professional help, contact Roof Repair Helena MT.

 If shingles are missing or damaged, it’s important to repair them immediately.
 Missing shingles leave your roof vulnerable to leaks and other damage, especially since the asphalt layer that protects your home from weather elements is exposed.
 If you’re not comfortable working on a roof, call a pro to inspect and handle any necessary repairs.